Capital Account: Navigating Financial Flows for Economic Empowerment

 The Basics of Capital Account

-Imagine you have a piggy bank where you keep all your .
+Imagine you have a piggy bank where you keep all your savings.
 Every time you receive some money, you put it in the piggy bank.
-This piggy bank represents your account – a record of all the money flowing in and out of your life.
+This piggy bank represents your capital account – a record of all the money flowing in and out of your life.
 In the world of economics, countries also have their own capital accounts, which track the flow of money in and out of their borders.

 • Capital Inflows: When money comes into a country from foreign investors, it is considered a capital inflow.
 This can happen through investments in businesses, real estate, or government bonds.